reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

   <img src="/mintNFT5.png"/>
 </p>

-For SDK, see Reddio [SDK](https://docs.reddio.com/guide/jssdk-reference/initiate-sdk.html)s to mint ERC721M tokens.
+For SDK, please refer to Reddio [SDK](https://docs.reddio.com/guide/jssdk-reference/initiate-sdk.html)s to mint ERC721M tokens.

-For Curl, the commands to mint ERC721M tokens vary depending on your operating system:
+For API call, the commands to mint ERC721M tokens vary depending on your operating system:

 - On Mac/Linux, you can use following command to mint your ERC721M tokens: